City Guide for: Bologna, Italy

 • Explore the Mausoleo di Galla Placidia

-• See the Basilica di Sant'Apollinare Nuovo
+• Admire the mosaics at the Basilica di Sant'Apollinare Nuovo